-Not all IT companies are excellent, and this starts when your business partners just don’t fit your needs anymore.
+Not all IT companies are excellent, and this starts when your business partners (vendor) just don’t fit your needs anymore.
 The quality of services, approach, and a team of professionals may change, affecting the working results in general.
 In the world of software development, changing vendors can be an essential thing for the sake of your business.

 There are lots of things that can go wrong at any point in time during the development of your project.
 It may be a lack of quality, recurrent delays, and finish a growing number of things.